open-make/openmakewebsite/content/blog/2023-02-07-interview-plastic-scanner/index.en.md

 {{< /card2 >}}

 {{< expand "Show answer">}}
 Companies and institutions just want to have a plastic scanner, something that is already calibrated.
 There's one other thing which makes it less attractive to make it open source.
 If people replicate it, they need to buy some very specific infrared LED’s that are pricey as single units.
 It’s round 20€ for an LED.
 If you buy 100 or 500 of them, it's  around a quarter of the price.
 At the end of the year we might share a prototype and people can source all the components and solder it together.
 We expect it to have a material cost of around 300€.
 Besides it could be that we make next year 100 or 500 with a material cost of only 75 euros.
 Then we could assemble it, calibrate it and ship it.
 You would end up with maybe 300 euros as a price.
 This is still something that we're also finding out and finding a way.
 It's always sort of the case that single unit replication is more expensive.
 It’s for us now very helpful if people replicate it and see if the documentation is up to what they're looking for.
 We're very happy that there's interest and it's very useful for people to be able to replicate it.
-I think at that point, people will hopefully hack it or adjust it to their needs which is something that we wouldn't be able to do if we make hundreds of them. {{< /expand >}}
+I think at that point, people will hopefully hack it or adjust it to their needs which is something that we wouldn't be able to do if we make hundreds of them.
+{{< /expand >}}

-## The Hardware
+## The hardware

 > Have you major issues you came across during the project and how did you resolve them?

 {{< expand "Show answer">}}
 There is always the uncertainty if and how well it will work.
 We had some good experiments and tests  with mainly different types of plastics in white color.
 A lot of infrared light would reflect.
 With different types of colors, we get less and less of a strong signal back.
 It's more difficult to process and we don't know to what extent  we can optimize that.
 At this moment, there's a lot of uncertainty.
 That's due to a lot of things that are still changing.
 If we make a change in the hardware like the value of a capacitor or resistor, it changes the measurement value.
 The light intensity sensor measures in the middle.
 If that changes, we need to scan all of the plastic samples we have now again and build a model based on that.
 We're at a point to not change much on the PCV itself anymore.
 At the end of the month, we're going to build a nice, big example database for people to play around more to do the interpretation.
 But it  can be a difference if we build housing instead of a spacer or divider between the sensor and LEDs depending on the size.
 If we change that, it would change again.
 There's a lot of dependencies on hardware, PCV and software which are all dependent on each other and firmware settings. {{< /expand >}}